IgnisWyvern/IceLakeAttack-JavascriptGame/README.md

 # IceLakeAttack-JavascriptGame
-A random game made in a short period of time (mostly for familiarising selg with JavaScript)
+A random game made in 1 hour(mostly to familiarise  myself with JavaScript)

 use WASD to control